ShayanGilmour/N-Queens/README.md

   <img src="https://user-images.githubusercontent.com/12760574/130359662-f19c6aea-e12b-41b0-88db-90404dd35358.png" width="600" />
 </p>

 This makes it like hydraulic press!
 It's slower, but it will penetrate through the hardest of problems!
-(Little bit exaggerated.)

 Here's it solve this problem for `n = 1000` (In 12 Minutes):
 <p float="left">